-If you simply find ants frustrating because of their microscopic size, their unflagging ability to reproduce and the fact that they can turn up just about anywhere, you probably have never crossed paths with a red fire ant.
-The red imported fire ant (RIFA) is native to central South America and arrived here in Florida somewhere between 1933 and 1945.
-You can find fire ants in residential lawns, as well as on athletic fields, parks, golf courses, playgrounds and recreation areas.
+Suppose you find ants frustrating because of their microscopic size, unwavering ability to reproduce, and the fact that they can turn up just about anywhere.
+You probably have never crossed paths with a red fire ant in that case.
+The red imported fire ant (RIFA) is native to central South America and arrived in Florida between 1933 and 1945.
+Fire ants can be found on residential lawns, athletic fields, parks, golf courses, playgrounds, and recreation areas.
 After a rainstorm, fire ant colonies may move to higher ground, which may put them in a direct path inside your home.

 The real danger with these ants is that they deliver a powerfully painful bite and can sting and bite a victim repeatedly.
 The impacted area may swell and be extremely uncomfortable.
 In some cases, victims may experience anaphylactic shock.
-Localized treatments administered by a pest professional or broader applications have been found to be the most effective way to treat for a fire ant infestation.
+Localized treatments administered by a pest professional or broader applications are the most effective way to treat a fire ant infestation.

 Yellow Fever Mosquito

-Yellow fever mosquitoes (Aedes aegypti) are dangerous because they can spread dengue fever, yellow fever and other terrible diseases.
-This variety of mosquitoes were quite common in Florida up until the mid-1908s, when the Asian tiger was introduced.
-After that point, the yellow fever mosquito population dwindled, although the pest is still present in South Florida’s urban areas.
+Yellow fever mosquitoes (Aedes aegypti) are dangerous because they can spread dengue fever, yellow fever, and other terrible diseases.
+This variety of mosquitoes was quite common in Florida until the mid-1908s when the Asian tiger was introduced.
+After that point, the yellow fever mosquito population dwindled, although the pest still existed in South Florida’s urban areas.

 Yellow fever is only one of a list of many diseases that mosquitoes can transmit.
-You can protect both yourself and your family from these stinging insects by eliminating areas of standing water around the home.
-If you are planning to spend time outdoors, wear long pants and sleeves, and apply an insect repellent with DEET.
+You can protect yourself and your family from these stinging insects by eliminating standing water around the home.
+If you plan to spend time outdoors, wear long pants and sleeves, and apply an insect repellent with DEET.
 You can also screen all windows and doors to prevent yellow fever mosquitoes from getting inside.

 Brown Recluse Spider

 Brown recluse spiders might look frightening and dangerous, but thankfully, they are not aggressive, so your chances of being bitten are relatively small.
 If you want to take preventative measures to minimize your likelihood of a brown recluse encounter even further, address any clutter that might have gathered in these frequent storage spaces.
 Keep shoes inside and keep clothing and other belongings in tightly sealed containers.
-Be mindful of spiders and other unwanted bugs around your home and clean dust and sweep and you might find so they will be discouraged from hanging around.
+Be mindful of spiders and other unwanted bugs around your home, and clean dust and sweep; you might find they will be discouraged from hanging around.

 What Can I Do About The Tiny Bugs In My Florida Kitchen?

 Are you tired of seeing tiny insects in your kitchen?
-Maybe you spotted something crawling across your countertop or suspect there is a minuscule army lurking in your pantry.
-Needless to say, no homeowner wants to have an insect infestation where we store and prepare our food.
+Maybe you spotted something crawling across your countertop or suspect a minuscule army lurking in your pantry.
+No homeowner wants an insect infestation where we store and prepare our food.

 One possible culprit is grain mites.
-The worst thing about these bugs is that they may enter your home on your body, or they may travel in on different food products you picked up from the grocery store.
-These creatures are at their prime in hot, humid conditions and therefore prefer hiding in dry food products such as flour and cereal.
+The worst thing about these bugs is that they may enter your home on your body or travel in on different food products you pick up from the grocery store.
+These creatures are at their prime in hot, humid conditions and prefer hiding in dry food products such as flour and cereal.